 CSE is a form of sexual abuse.
-It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim wants or needs, and/or (b) for the financial advantage or increased status of the perpetrator of facilitator.
+It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child (male or female) into sexual activity (a) in exchange for something the victim wants or needs, and/or (b) for the financial advantage or increased status of the perpetrator of facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 CSE does not always involve physical contact; it can occur through the use of technology.
+CSE can affect 16 and 17 year olds who can legally consent to have sex.
+It includes contact and noncontact sexual activity e.g. copying images and posting on social media.

 This is a serious crime and is never the victim's fault even if there is some form of exchange.
+Staff will be careful to use appropriate language that does not victim blame;